branscha/lib-scripty/README.md

 ### Build

-The project is based on maven.
+The project is based on gradle.

-	mvn clean install
+	./gradlew clean build

+## Run

+Start the minimalistic example GUI:

+`./gradlew run`

 ## Available Libraries